There’s no doubt about it, programmatic advertising on the private marketplace(PMP) is making waves.

 VIP status comes with its benefits.
 While searching for the most cost-effective way to reach the largest audience, it’s essential to consider an automated approach.
 PMP digital advertising auctions happen in real-time and have the benefit of being invite-only.
 You’re getting exclusive access to publishers’ inventory before it’s made available to any other advertisers.
 Advertising space purchased through PMP also reaches audiences faster than ad space on the open ad exchange.

 Private marketplace advertising works so well because the publishers are so selective about which advertisers they invite.
 Just like you want a high-quality inventory, they want high-quality advertisements.
-They curate their inventory so that their content lines up with the advertisers their selecting.
-When ads are served at the right time to the right audience, everyone from the advertisers and publishers to consumers gain better results.
+They curate their inventory so that their content lines up with the advertisers they’re selecting.
+When ads are served at the right time to the right audience, everyone from the advertisers and publishers to consumers obtain better results.

 What makes it different than open exchange?